GHShawn/ISTE432Project/ProjectDocumentation.md

 * A user will receive recipes that he/she may not have all the ingredients to.
 * A user will receive the option to add any of the ingreidents that they are missing to their shopping list.
 * A user does not need to record any ingredients that has been labeled as bought on their shopping list.
+* A user will recieve a recipe of the day for the exposure for the future.

-* A recipe will have ingredients available as well as cooking instructions.
+* A recipe will have what ingredients are required as well as the cooking instructions.
 * A recipe will not provide any visualization regarding cooking instructions.
 * A recipe cannot be labeled as started without the user having all the required ingredients.
-* We can offer any recipes to the user as long as they have any amount of the required ingredients recorded in their inventory.
+* We can offer any recipes to the user as long as they have any the required quantity of the ingredients recorded in their inventory.

 ## Technologies Used
 ---
-The application will be developed in Javascript, HTML, CSS, JQuery, API.
+The application will be developed in Javascript, HTML, CSS, JQuery, API, PHP.

 ## Timeline
 ---